raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* All client identifiers must refer to clients native to this DS.
+* All client identifiers MUST refer to clients native to this DS.
 * The DS SHOULD verify that the sender of the request is authorized to retrieve the DSAddPackages of the clients in question.
 For example, it could check if the user of the sending client has a connection with the user of the target